kogakure/website-11ty-stefanimhoff.de/src/pages/imprint.md

 All content is copyrighted by _Stefan Imhoff_ unless otherwise stated.
 Feel free to learn from the [Source Code] and reuse code for your projects.

-The articles in my [Journal](/journal/) of this website are licensed under a [Creative Commons license].
+The essays in my [Journal](/journal/) of this website are licensed under a [Creative Commons license].

 The use of my design—the unique combination of layout, photos, or illustrations—my private photos, personal data, and logo are only allowed with written permission.